New York City and Long Island Tapeable AM/FM Stations

 You goes out to you all.
 Special thanks goes to Jack's daughter Devon for her

-support and friendship, and her wonderful stories about her father.
-Also, Jack's
+support and friendship, the wonderful stories about her father, and the pictures

 former partner at Oldies